BlueSandsWeb/Graphs/projects/adventure/README.md

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?

+  In part it's because there are so many different ways to traverse the set of rooms.

 My best path is 990 moves.
 Can you find a shorter path?